Thank you for a great 2016 Summer Concert Series!

 I spent my formative years studying in New York City with Dr. Solomon Mikowsky, a native Cuban who had emigrated to America in the 1950s.
 Cuba was a huge part of his life and it held such mystery for me.
 Four years ago, at Solomon’s invitation, I finally visited.
 Imagine my joy on finding an ideal musical friendship with the young musicians of the Havana Lyceum Orchestra.

 The two Mozart piano concertos that are at the core of this concert provide multiple opportunities for the expression of this friendship.
 They are among Mozart’s most ecstatically beautiful concertos, full of soaring melodies, but the most gorgeous moments are in the intricate dialogues between the piano, strings and woodwinds.
 This is also very spare music, which can move from light to dark with the change of a single tone.
-Every note counts, as much in the timpani as in the piano, and this music can only live fully when each musician is listening to everyone around her.
+Every note counts, as much in the timpani as in the piano, and this music can only live fully when each musician is listening to everyone around them.

 Bookending the program are works by Fariñas and Copland.
 When we think of Copland we think of Appalachian Spring with its familiar mix of American folk music and the western art music tradition, but his enthusiasm for local rhythms and harmonies extended beyond the US.
 In 1941, Copland spent time visiting Cuba as a cultural ambassador and was captivated by traditional Cuban music, which he incorporated in the vibrant Danzon Cubano.